How to care for a Dracaena

 In the growing seasons, spring and summer, you should water the Dracaena every 2-4 weeks, depending on the moisture levels of the soil.
 In the slower months, you should water the Dracaena every 4 weeks.
 Make sure the soil dried out completely when you do so.

 Overwatering the plant will cause the leaves to yellow and brown and fall off.
-Luckily this happens quickly, so you will know quite quickly that you've overwatered the plant.
-When this happens, try to get rid of the moisture and wait with further watering.
+Luckily this happens early on, so you will know quite soon that you've overwatered the plant.
+When this happens, try to get rid of the drain the moisture and wait with further watering.

 If you don't have a bright house, this plant will suit you perfectly.
 The Dracaena can't be in direct sunlight, so make sure you find a shaded, but bright spot.
 Technically, these plants will also do well in darker places, but then the Dracaenas will grow towards the light.
 To ensure that your Dracaena grows as straight as possible, make sure you give it enough light or rotate the plant regularly.

 During the winter months, when the sun isn't as powerful, it's perfectly fine to put a Dracaena closer to a big window.
 The direct sunlight won't leave burn spots.
 When spring starts and the sun gets stronger again, move the plant back to a more shady spot in your house.

 As Dracaenas are plants that love to dry out.
 They're quite sensitive to overwatering, so it's important that you find soil that drains water well.
 Soil that retains too much water could harm the plant and cause root rot.
 A mix of succulent soil and potting soil is a good fit for a Dracaena.

 Dracaenas are very slow growing plants, both in the summer months and the winter months.
 Because of this, they require very little fertilizer.
 If you do want to add some fertilizer, it's a good idea to do this every 6-8 weeks.
 This way you're not giving too much, but you're still helping it grow better.